Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Relation to the mode coupling theory

+Quick inspection of \eqref{eq:C} shows that our dynamics cannot describe the two-step relaxation, yet it still predicts the ergodic and non-ergodic phase. \eqref{eq:C} is satisfied by $\mathcal{C}_k(t)\propto \exp\left(-\rho \hat U_k t/\Lambda_{\Gamma,k} \right)$, which either decays exponentially fast to 0 or, for $\Lambda_{\Gamma,k}\to+\infty$, behaves as $\mathcal{C}_k(t)=const.$, which reproduces the saturation in the arrested state.
+Thus, apparently, our theory distils the simplified two-phase behaviour from MCT.
+The lack of the $\beta$-relaxation in the SCN-based model is no surprise, as the memory effects are neglected therein.
+This corresponds to the looking at the longer time-scale.
+However the presence of the non-ergodic phase suggests an intriguing conclusion: in the ideal glass transition the $\alpha$-relaxation (and so the arrest effect) is mostly governed by the spatial correlations.
+Although the memory effects and temporal correlations also affect this regime to a certain extent, the spatial aspect is apparently the backbone of the transition.

-The MCT theory usually treats its spatial aspect implicitly, putting more emphasis on the temporal evolution.
-One exception is the work of Reichman and Miyazaki \cite{bib:miyazaki} who constructed the non-equilibrium (though based on the linear Onsager relations) density field formulation of MCT.
+This is a novel insight, as MCT usually treats the spatial inhomogeneity implicitly, putting more emphasis on the temporal evolution.
+One exception is e.g. the work of Reichman and Miyazaki \cite{bib:miyazaki}, who constructed the non-equilibrium (though based on the linear Onsager relations) density field formulation of MCT.
 Interestingly, in their Langevin equation for the evolution of the density, the fluctuation-dissipation relation explicitly leads to SCN.
 This is the manifestation of the local dependence between the density and the amplitude of noise, i.e. it introduces the fluctuating viscosity landscape.
-In our approach we achieve a similar effect, but by the means of the spatially variant interdiffusivities.
-A more direct comparison is difficult without translating our microscopic equations (given by \eqref{eq:Lan}) into the density evolution.
-However, the theory of Reichman and Miyazaki eventually leads to the MCT equation in the generic form of \eqref{eq:MCT} with only a slightly modified memory kernel.
-Thus, even in this case, the purely SCN-related effects remain obscured by the temporal aspect.
+In our approach we achieve a similar effect, but by the means of the spatially variant inter-diffusivities.
+Thus, our viscosity landscape is dynamic and evolves with the change in the positions of particles.
+Yet, the theory of Reichman and Miyazaki eventually leads to the MCT-type equation in the generic form of \eqref{eq:MCT}, with only a slightly modified memory kernel.
+While being more realistic, this form still obscures the role of SCN.

+Summarizing this comparison, the similarities between MCT and the SCN-induced arrest are remarkable.
+Thus, we conclude that the transition embedded in our model is, in fact, a simplified variant of the ideal glass transition described by MCT.
+As such, our model provides a certain approximation for the dynamics in the supercooled state, but is not able to describe the glassy dynamics itself, in a similar manner as classic MCT fails to do so.
+However, our model can be studied analytically to a much greater degree than MCT, providing a complete insight into the mechanism of the SCN-induced arrest.
+Although stemming from the similar considerations, the SCN-based model employs a different set of assumptions and approximations, arriving at results that seem complementary to the classic MCT.